Mainz Rose Monday parade: 1839–1933

 The next two Rose Monday Parades in 1839 and 1840 were thematically linked to the 1838 parade.
 While Held Carneval was enthroned in 1838, the 1839 parade celebrated his wedding, and 1840 marked the birth of their son, Hanswurst.
 By 1842, however, the parades began reflecting current issues of the politically turbulent Vormärz period.
 The Mainz carnival became more political, with new carnivalists like Ludwig Kalisch, Franz Heinrich Zitz (MCV president from 1843), and Eduard Reis driving the emergence of a political and literary Mainz carnival.

 In 1845, the parade drew attention from authorities in Darmstadt.
 The Minister of the Interior of the Grand Duchy of Hesse-Darmstadt called for "more official attention and vigilance" toward the parade.
 In 1846, censorship was symbolically burned on the Mainz market square during the parade.
 Despite tensions, relations between the MCV and local Mainz authorities remained good, with the provincial commissioner of Lichtenberg and acting mayor Nikolaus Nack preventing bans from Darmstadt.
-However, the political situation in 1848/49 and subsequent years in southwest Germany led to a temporary halt in the Mainz Carnival and the Rose Monday Parade.
-Only a few meetings occurred, and parades were cancelled until 1855.